Club: OGC Nice | Opening: 2013 | Capacity: 35,624 seats

 If coming from central Nice, it is easier to take the Route de Grenoble north from the Promenade des Anglais near Nice International Airport.

-If using public transport, one can reach the stadium with special matchday bus service 95, which runs from Hôpital St Roch in Nice’s city centre.
+If using public transport, you can reach the stadium with special matchday bus service 95, which runs from Hôpital St Roch in Nice’s city centre.
 The journey takes about 50 minutes.
 The route of regular line 9/10 is furthermore extended so that it serves the stadium, though the journey takes about 75 minutes.

-Alternatively, one can take a TER train from Nice-Ville main rail station to St Augustin station, from where shuttle buses run to the stadium.
+Alternatively, you can take a TER train from Nice-Ville main rail station to St Augustin station, from where shuttle buses run to the stadium.

-Finally, one can catch a Chemins de Fer de Provence commuter train to Digne and get off at station Saint-Isodore, from where it is a 10-minute downhill walk to the Allianz Riviera.
+Finally, you can catch a Chemins de Fer de Provence commuter train to Digne and get off at station Saint-Isodore, from where it is a 10-minute downhill walk to the Allianz Riviera.
 Trains only run a few times a day, but extra trains run on event days.
 Trains leave from Chemins de Fer de Provence rail station, which lies a 10-minute walk north of Nice-Ville station.

 Address: Boulevard des Jardiniers , 06206 Nice

 Eat, drink, and sleep near Allianz Riviera

 The Allianz Riviera is located on the edge of Nice in a semi-rural area which is a mix of farmlands, housing, and some offices and light industry.
 There is not much around in terms of entertainment, though if you have some time to spare and need something to eat or drink, you will find a few places around rail station Saint-Isidore.
 Otherwise, eating and drinking is better done in central Nice.

 There are two hotels near the Allianz Riviera, both in the vicinity of Saint-Isidore: Servitel Nice Saint Isidore gets the better reviews, while the Kyriad Nice is a little more affordable.
 Both are a 10-minute walk away from the Allianz Riviera, and will likely most of all appeal to those arriving by car.

 Ticket prices depend on the opponent, but typically range from €10.00 for a seat behind the goal to €50.00 for a central seat at the main stand.

 Relevant Internet links